 Can you really read everything?
 What happens when there’s something you can’t read?

 Despite a lot of practice, there are some handwritings even I can’t read.
 I’m glad this only happens rarely.
 A more common problem is when there are a few words or abbreviations in an otherwise legible text that I can’t decipher.
 In that case I will mark these words in my transliteration.

-The price is simply based on the number of handwritten words (or, for longer documents, pages) in the original document.
-My basic price is 0,12 € per word for only transliteration, and 0,16 € per word for transliteration plus English translation, but I reserve the right to set a higher price for especially complicated, difficult-to-read documents.
+The price is simply based on the number of words (or, for longer documents, pages) in the original document.
+My basic price is 0,12 € per word for only transcription, and 0,16 € per word for transcription plus English translation, but I reserve the right to set a higher price for especially complicated, difficult-to-read documents.
 On the other hand, I’ll happily give discount for simple or long texts.
 Especially for longer documents, like diaries or collections of letters, I prefer setting an individual price per page – usually between 7 € and 12 €.
 For further clarification, just send me a message with a sample page and I’ll name a binding price for your documents.